elmq0022/shen/docs/03-authorization.md

 **Token Expiration:**

 If the JWT has expired, the user or client must resubmit the PAT to `/api/v1/authorize` to obtain a new short-lived JWT.
+Since the PAT is already long-lived, there's no need for a refresh token.